US Cash Products- Chicago gasoline jumps on refinery outage

 week-long basis rally.

-cents per gallon to 18.25 cents under April RBOB futures on the
+cent per gallon to 17.00 cents under April RBOB futures on the

 that a gasoline-making fluid catalytic cracking unit at its